-Services not covered by Medicare Not covered under Covered only under specific any condition conditions Supportive devices for the feet Orthopedic or therapeutic shoes for people with diabetic foot disease.
-Routine hearing exams, hearing aids, or exams to fit hearing aids.
-Please refer to the "Hearing services" benefit in the Medical Benefits Chart for additional information.
-Routine eye examinations, eyeglasses, refractive eye surgeries including but not limited to radial keratotomy, LASIK surgery and other low vision aids.
+Services not covered by Medicare Not covered under Covered only under specific conditions Routine hearing exams, hearing aids, or any condition conditions exams to fit hearing aids.
+Y Hearing aids are covered.
+Routine hearing exams and hearing aid fittings are covered with the purchase of a hearing aid.
+Please refer to the "Hearing services - additional benefits" benefit in the Medical Benefits Chart for additional information.
+Routine vision examinations, eyeglasses, refractive eye surgeries including but not limited to radial keratotomy, LASIK surgery and other low vision aids.
 Eye exam and one pair of eyeglasses (or contact lenses) are covered for people after cataract surgery.
-Routine eye exams covered once per year.
+Routine vision exams covered once per year.
+Refraction is only covered when performed with a routine vision exam.
 (Please refer to the "Vision care" benefit in the Medical Benefits Chart for additional information.)
-Outpatient prescription drugs including drugs for treatment of sexual dysfunction, including erectile dysfunction, impotence and anorgasmy or hyporgasmy. ✓ Prescriptions or refill of prescriptions because of theft, damage or loss of prescription or drugs. √ Reversal of sterilization procedures and or non-prescription contraceptive supplies. √ Acupuncture Acupuncture for chronic low back pain.
-Please refer to the Medical Benefits Chart for additional information.
-Acupuncture as an alternative to nausea medications may be covered for members who are undergoing chemotherapy.
-Naturopath services (uses natural or alternative treatments). √

-Services not covered by Medicare Not covered under any condition Covered only under specific conditions Services provided to veterans in Veterans Affairs (VA) facilities.
+Services considered not reasonable and necessary, according to the standards of Original Medicare √ Services provided to veterans in Veterans Affairs (VA) facilities.
 However, when emergency services are received at VA hospital and the VA cost sharing is more than the cost sharing under our plan, we will reimburse veterans for the difference.
-Members are still responsible for our cost-sharing amounts. √ Non-emergency transportation 24 one-way trips covered for all ESRD members to get to and from dialysis treatment.
-Please refer to the "Help with certain chronic conditions" benefit in the Medical Benefits Chart for additional information.
-Home-based palliative care consultation and evaluation Members with end-stage cancer may qualify for this benefit.
-Please refer to the "Help with certain chronic conditions" benefit in the Medical Benefits Chart for additional information.
+Members are still responsible for our cost-sharing amounts. √ Supportive devices for the feet √ Orthopedic or therapeutic shoes for people with diabetic foot disease.
+Surgical treatment for morbid obesity, except when it is considered medically necessary and covered under Original Medicare. √